Kickstarter Late Pledge: Guide to Extending Crowdfunding Success

 Implementing Late Pledge sounds complex, but it’s quite straightforward.
 Here are the steps you need to follow.

-Step 2: Revise Your Rewards
+Step 2: Configure Late Pledge Rewards

 Step 3: Manage Add-Ons and Launch Overdraft Rewards